|Page 2 of 9:|| |

 *** This review may contain spoilers ***

 Tom Berenger, Charlie Sheen, Corbin Bernsen, James Gammon, Wesley Snipes, Rene Russo and Margaret Whitton star in this 1989 comedy.
-A baseball team of misfits learn that their new owner wants them to finish last.
 This starts off with ex-showgirl, Rachel Phelps (Whitton) inheriting her late husband's team, the Cleveland Indians and plans on making sure they finish the season last so she can profit.
-Soon, we meet an interesting group of players which includes knee-shot player, Jake Taylor (Berenger), ex-criminal biker, Rick Vaughn (Sheen) who gets the "Wild Thing" title, business schmuck, Roger Dorn (Bernsen), Willie "Mays" Hayes (Snipes) and more.
-Russo plays Jakes ex-girl, Lynn and Gammon plays coach, Lou Brown.
+Soon, we meet an interesting group of players which includes knee-shot player, Jake Taylor (Berenger), ex-criminal biker, Rick Vaughn (Sheen) who gets the "Wild Thing" title, business schmuck, Roger Dorn (Bernsen), Willie "Mays" Hayes (Snipes) & more.
+Gammon plays coach, Lou and Russo (Get Shorty) plays Jake's ex-girl, Lynn.
 Other cast members include, Charles Cyphers, (Halloween) Dennis Haysbert (Heat), Chelcie Ross (The Last Boy Scout) and Bob Uecker.
-This is a good baseball comedy with a great cast that I recommend.
+I recommend this good baseball comedy that features a good cast and great score by James Newton Howard.

 Having first seen it many years ago when I recently watched Major